The Old Courthouse, Howth

 The Old Courthouse in Howth is a former place of worship that was subsequently used as a courthouse.

 It was built around 1845 and initially served as a place of worship for fishermen, before being used as a rent collection office by agents of Lord Howth.

-By 1870, it was functioning as a local courthouse and continued until 1970.
+It opened for petty sessions on 21 September 1868 and continued in use until 1970.
 It is located at the junction of Harbour Road and Church Street.
 The building is a protected structure under Part IV of the Planning & Development Act 2000 with RPS 567.
 It is part of the Howth Historic Core Architectural Statement of Character.

 It was refurbished in early 2020 as a tourist centre.